SHiLLySiT/IronWriter/readme.md

 # Overview
 IronWriter is an open-source writing tool for solo playthroughs of the free tabletop RPG [Ironsworn](https://www.ironswornrpg.com/).
 Focus on writing your story and let IronWriter automatically manage your character sheet.

-__IMPORTANT NOTE__: IronWriter is currently in active development and should be considered unstable until the v1.0 milestone is reached, so please export and backup any data important to you.
+⚠ __IMPORTANT NOTE__: IronWriter is on an indefinte development hiatus.
+It also has not yet reached v1.0 and should be considered unstable, so please export and backup any data important to you.
 Backward compatibility is not guaranteed.

 ## Current Features
 * Use simple markup embedded in your story to automatically update your character sheet